firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/task-progress-indicator.md

 # TaskProgressIndicator

-`TaskProgressIndicator` shows `LinearProgressIndicator` under `MaterialApp` and a custom iOS-styled alternative under `CupertinoApp` while the file is being uploaded/downloaded, reflecting the amount of bytes trasnferred.
+`TaskProgressIndicator` shows `LinearProgressIndicator` under `MaterialApp`, and a custom iOS-styled alternative under `CupertinoApp` while the file is being uploaded/downloaded, reflecting the amount of bytes transferred.

 ## Usage